 A grant of probate gives you the legal right to deal with someone’s estate.

-Check whether a grant of probate is needed – you may not need one for a small estate (historically less than £5,000 but in practice sometimes more in England and Wales).
+- Check whether a grant of probate is needed – you may not need one for a small estate (historically less than £5,000 but in practice sometimes more in England).
 In this case you need to write to the bank, building society or whoever is holding the money, and ask whether they will make a payment to you without receiving a grant of probate.

 How do I value the estate?

-If you are the executor, you will need to value the estate of the deceased person.
+If you are the executor, you will need to value the estate of the person who's died.

 Start with everything that they owned at the time of their death.
-This includes property, possessions and money, less everything they owed, such as mortgage, loans and credit card bills.
+This includes property, possessions and money, minus any debts they owed, such as mortgage, loans and credit card bills.
 For assets such as property or land, you should get a professional valuation.
 HMRC recommends having items worth over £500 valued professionally.

 How do I pay Inheritance Tax?

-If there could be IHT to pay, get a professional valuation on high-value items such as a house or stock market investments, as you will need to give HMRC a detailed account.
+If the could be IHT to pay, get a professional valuation on high-value items such as a house or stock market investments, as you will need to give HMRC a detailed account.

-- You can download the Inheritance Tax form or order one by calling the Probate and Inheritance Tax helpline.
+You can download the Inheritance Tax form or order one by calling the Probate and Inheritance Tax helpline on 0300 123 1072.